ekkev/aoc/README.md

 # aoc

-Here live some believably ugly JS solutions for advent of code.
+Here live some believably ugly JS/TS solutions for advent of code.